Atharva22052006/NutriGuide/generative-ai/gemini-ai/prompt.md

 - Make a plan for 7 days
 - Include all the micros and macros
 - At the end provide me a table for micros and micros for every meal every day.
+- Jump straight to the meal plan no unnecessary before talks.

 ## Pricing
 - If the pricing is less than Rs 150 and the Hostel/PG does not provide them food tell the user the money spent is too less.